kantholz44mm/cpu/notes.md

 # control lines
 RWEN:1   Register Write Enable            -> Whether the register file shall be updated with a new value FWEN:1   Flag Write Enable                -> Should the Flag register be updated?
-MWEN:1   Memory Read/Write Selection      -> Should the memory read or write? (if none required, just read. no harm.)
+MWEN:1   Memory Write Enable              -> Should the memory read or write? (if none required, just read. no harm.)
 BSSEL:1  ALU Operand B source Selection   -> Selects if the B operand in the ALU is imm8 or ro2.
 MASSEL:1  Memory Address Selection        -> Selects the source for the memory address: [ro1:rp] or [imm16] RSSEL:2  Register Source Selection        -> Selects the source for register writes: [imm8, ALU result, memory read]